dwimberger/ldap-ad-it/README.md

-# Simple LDAP simulating AD Integration test server.
+# Simple LDAP server simulating AD for integration testing

 This is a simple LDAP server that tries to simulate an AD using Apache Directory Server.